-Rehm is the author of numerous other poetry collections, including To Give It Up (1995), which was chosen by Barbara Guest for the National Poetry Series; Gone to Earth (2001); and Small Works (2005).
+Rehm is the author of numerous other poetry collections, including To Give It Up (1995), which was chosen by Barbara Guest for the National Poetry Series; Gone to Earth (2001); Small Works (2005); and The Larger Nature (2011).
 Her work has been featured in An Anthology of New (American) Poets (1998), The Best American Poetry (2002), and The Grand Permission: New Writings on Poetics and Motherhood (2003).
 With Juliana Spahr, Mark Wallace, and Kristin Prevallet, she edited the anthology A Poetics of Criticism (1994).

 Rehm was a founding editor of the now-defunct literary journal apex of the M. She lives with her family in New York City.

 Discover this poet’s context and related poetry, articles, and media.